Foundation re-accredited with rigorous national philanthropic standards

 Annette Paxton, a retired educator, has served on the foundation’s grants and scholarships committee for two terms.
 She worked as a school counselor in Rockingham County Schools, with her final role as director of counseling at Broadway High School.
 Annette also worked in student affairs at James Madison University and as a licensed professional counselor at Harrisonburg Rockingham Community Services Board.

-She earned her bachelor’s, master’s, and doctoral degrees at James Madison University.
+She earned her bachelor’s, master’s, and educational specialist degrees at James Madison University.

 Annette volunteers with the Corner Cupboard Food Pantry and other ministries at Emmanuel Episcopal Church, where the couple have been members for more than 40 years.